Romanas Chodakauskas: Family

 Romanas was a member of arguably the most respected, powerful and well-connected family in interwar Lithuania.

 His sister, Sofija Smetonienė, was an active player in the woman's movement and married to Antanas Smetona, the first and long-standing President of Lithuania.

-Romanas’ other sister, Jadvyga Tūbelienė, was one of the founders of the Lithuanian Council of Women, a writer, diplomat and married to Juozas Tūbelis, the long-standing Prime Minister of Lithuania.
+Romanas’ other sister, Jadvyga Tūbelienė, was one of the founders of the Lithuanian Council of Women, a writer and diplomat, and married to Juozas Tūbelis, the long-standing Prime Minister of Lithuania.

 His brother, Tadas Chodakauskas, was the mayor of Panevėžys, the fifth-largest city in Lithuania.

 His cousin, Gabrielė Petkevičiatė-Bitė, was an active worker in social rights and one of the foremost writers in the country.

-Second Marriage and Son
+Daukšiagirė, Second Marriage and Son

+In 1926, Romanas Chodakauskas bought Daukšiagirė estate.
+There he received guests, including his sister, Sofija Smetonienė, and her husband President Antanas Smetona.
+The local residents watched with amazement as the first lady of the country walked around Daukšiagirė with her daughter, Marija Smetonaitė (1905-1992).
+However, Romanas did not own Daukšiagirė for long.
+In 1928, he sold it by auction.

 On June 22, 1928, Romanas married Wanda Łukaszewicz (née Gryffin) at Vytautas' the Great Church in Kaunas.
 The officiating priest was Juozas Tumas-Vaižgantas (1869–1933).
 The witnesses to the marriage were President Antanas Smetona and Gvidonas Ruscicas.

 Wanda had been married once before, to Witold Łukaszewicz (1888-1926) - a cousin of painter Bronisława Łukaszewicz (1885-1962).
 Wanda had two children from the previous marriage.

 Romanas lived with Wanda and her children in Kaunas and spent summers at Wanda's estate in Vilnius District, Lapšiai Manor.

 In 1930/1931, the family address was Laisvės aleja 58, Kaunas.
 In 1932, their address was first at Kęstučio gatvė 27 (courtyard), Kaunas, then Kalnu str.
 13, before finally Vytauto pr.
 14 (now 30) Kaunas, flat Nr.
 6 (Juozas Daugirdas Apartment Building).
 They lived on the fourth floor of five.

 On April 7, 1932, Romanas’ son Roman Chodakowski (1932-2001) was born in Kaunas.
 He was baptized at their home in the Juozas Daugirdas Apartment Building.
 President Smetona was Roman's godfather.
 Romanas’ sister, Jadvyga Tūbelienė, was the godmother.